Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: February 10, 2026

-Similar to HB5421 — prohibits state and county purchase of small unmanned aircraft from covered foreign entities.
-Establishes drone replacement grant program for government procurement.
+Similar to HB 5421.
+Prohibits purchase of small unmanned aircraft from covered foreign entities for state and county government use, with drone replacement grant program provisions.

 Last action: February 16, 2026